 Intrinsic value is the future value of an asset.
 Let’s see how Warren Buffett calculates Intrinsic value and use his formula on Indian stocks

 You possibly know I follow Warren Buffett closely.
-So let me today explain how he determines the intrinsic value of the stock.
+So let me explain today how he determines the stock’s intrinsic value.

-Then we will use his idea to create a formula to calculate the intrinsic value of the stock.
-Moreover, then we will apply the method to a few of my favorite shares in the Indian market to understand with a real example.
+Then we will use his idea to create a formula to calculate the stock’s intrinsic value.
+Moreover, then we will apply the method to a few of my favourite shares in the Indian market to understand with a real example.

 So let’s now begin.